SpiNNakerManchester/SpiNNakerManchester.github.io/2015.005.Arbitrary/PyNNOnSpinnakerDeveloperInstall.md

 # <a name="Network Configuration"></a> Network Configuration

-1. Go to your network settings and add a IPv4 entry with the following address to your wired settings:
+Go to your network settings and set up your network adapter with the following settings:
     1. ipaddress = 192.168.240.254
     2. submask = 255.255.0.0
     3. default gateway = 0.0.0.0